pivotal/docs-tap/prerequisites.hbs.md

 - Azure Kubernetes Service.
 - Amazon Elastic Kubernetes Service.
     - containerd must be used as the Container Runtime Interface (CRI).
 Some versions of EKS default to Docker as the container runtime and must be changed to containerd.
-    - EKS clusters on Kubernetes version 1.23 require the [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) due to the [CSIMigrationAWS](https://aws.amazon.com/blogs/containers/amazon-eks-now-supports-kubernetes-1-23/) is enabled by default in Kubernetes 1.23.
+    - EKS clusters on Kubernetes version 1.23 require the [Amazon EBS CSI Driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) due to  [CSIMigrationAWS](https://aws.amazon.com/blogs/containers/amazon-eks-now-supports-kubernetes-1-23/) is enabled by default in Kubernetes 1.23.
         - Users currently on EKS Kubernetes version 1.22 must install the Amazon EBS CSI Driver before upgrading to Kubernetes version 1.23.
 See [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi-migration-faq.html) for more information.
     - AWS Fargate is not supported.
 - Google Kubernetes Engine.